CONTACT

 ●Holding QM Committee meetings (quality management reviews, twice a year)

-●Carrying out internal quality audits to verify the soundness of each division's processes (once a year)
+●Holding internal quality audits to evaluate the status of management systems in individual divisions’ processes (once a year)

 ●Using an Operational Skill Achievement Checklist designed to improve employees’operational skills (once a year)